Matrix Normal PCA for Interpretable Dimension Reduction and Graphical Noise Modeling: Experimental Results

 \subsubsection{Swiss Roll Data}

-We then compare our algorithms with PCA on the Swiss roll data.
-Swiss roll data is widely used to test out various dimensionality reduction algorithms.
-The idea of Swiss roll data is to create several points in 2D space and then map them to 3-D space.
-Algorithms considering the local geometry structure can unfold the roll successfully to 2D space, such as isomap \cite{tenenbaum2000global}, LLE \cite{roweis2000nonlinear} and SDE \cite{weinberger2006unsupervised}.
+We then compare our methods with PCA on the Swiss roll data.
+Swiss roll data is widely used to test various dimensionality reduction algorithms.
+The idea of Swiss roll data is to create several points in 2D space and then map them to 3D space.
+Existing algorithms such as Isomap \cite{tenenbaum2000global}, LLE \cite{roweis2000nonlinear} and SDE \cite{weinberger2006unsupervised} considering the local geometry structure can unfold the roll to 2D space successfully.

 We create two rolls, as shown in the first panel of Fig. \ref{fig:swiss_roll} and then use PCA and the proposed methods to project the data points to 2D space.
 Fig. \ref{fig:swiss_roll} presents that the two clusters in the projection of PCA are mixed.
-But we can identify those two clusters from the projection of the proposed methods.
-Note we don't consider the local geometry or geodesic distance explicitly.
-Therefore, our methods don't preserve the local geometry structure of high-dimensional space.
-But the precision matrix somehow reflects the local structure and may guide us to obtain a better representation.
+But those two clusters are separated from the projection of the proposed methods.
+MN-PCA does not consider the local geometry or geodesic distance explicitly.
+This experiment implies that the precision matrices somehow reflect the local structure and may guide us to obtain a better representation.